 An International Dark Sky Community designation was bound to fail with Peck because it requires "exceptional dedication to the preservation of the night sky through the implementation and enforcement of quality lighting policies, dark-sky education, and citizen support of the ideal of dark skies."
 IDSC Guidelines.
 The Chamber has not demonstrated any desire for the implementation or enforcement of quality night sky outdoor lighting policies.
 Especially troublesome was Peck's previous unethical behaviors and outright opposition to enforcement of even the bare-bones City and County lighting codes, as well as collusion with Observatory Director Carpenter to cripple meaningful dark-sky education and undermine public support for effective night sky protection.
 However, that was apparently the reason to select Peck and the Chamber to draft the application.

 Assistance in helping to reinstate the GOSP as an International Dark Sky Park or assisting Goldendale to become an International Dark Sky Community was offered by the IDA's John Barentine directly to Mayor Canon on February 9, 2018, but never responded to.
 The offer seemed to be open-ended for the foreseeable future.
 So why would the City of Goldendale wait two years and then choose to contract with Peck, who has demonstrated opposition to lighting code education and enforcement, over the genuine interest, advocacy, and unquestionable expertise of the IDA?
-Apparently Goldendale thought they would be able to fool the IDA with its half-baked application from the county's lead lighting code obstructionist.
+Apparently Goldendale thought they would be able to fool the IDA with its half-baked and incomplete application from the county's lead lighting code obstructionist.
 However, Goldendale’s lack of sincere action about protecting the night sky is glaringly obvious – all you have to do is drive around at night.
 The only thing "exceptional" about Goldendale's (and Klickitat County's) night sky conservation and protection efforts is that for over 40 years they have been exceptionally inadequate.